sarahconnollybristol/cs-uob.github.io/PGT/TB1/Intro2CS.md

 ### Teaching details
-Teaching will be delivered through a combination of synchronous and asynchronous sessions, including lectures, practical activities supported by drop-in sessions, group work and self-directed exercises
+Teaching will be delivered through a combination of synchronous and asynchronous sessions, including lectures, practical activities supported by drop-in sessions, group work and self-directed exercises.

 ### Assessment Details
 - 20% individual weekly online quizzes